codewithtrey/codewars/README.md

-# Daily codewars challenges that I solve using Python
+# Daily codewars challenges that I solve using Python!